Quantitative Analyst Jobs in USA with Visa Sponsorship

 Do employers in quantitative finance commonly sponsor green cards for quant analysts?

 Yes, particularly at hedge funds, proprietary trading firms, and bulge-bracket banks, green card sponsorship for quantitative analysts is common.
 Most employers file under EB-2 or EB-3, with some exceptionally credentialed candidates pursuing EB-1A or EB-1B based on research contributions.
-The timeline from H-1B to green card approval depends heavily on your country of birth, with Indian and Chinese nationals facing significantly longer waits due to per-country backlog.
+The timeline from H-1B visa to green card approval depends heavily on your country of birth, with Indian and Chinese nationals facing significantly longer waits due to per-country backlog.

 What degree do I need for a quantitative analyst role to qualify for H-1B sponsorship?